osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 A **program** on the Extension website is an *externally facing* activity that members of the public can participate in.
 Examples include 4-H programs and the various Master training programs.

 This definition is narrower than what people in Extension normally mean by “program.”
 It’s not an industry-focused program, informational center program, or Extension program area.
-These can be highlighted in projects, topic pages, or county “focus areas,” which is a new content type coming in early 2019.
+These can be highlighted in projects, topic pages, or county focus areas.

 **Program** | **Project** | **Topic Page**
 ------------|-------------|---------------